Flor Rodriguez, Executive Director

 Silvia Peralta was born in Puebla, Mexico, she immigrated to Los Angeles in 2018 in hopes of providing her family back in Mexico with a better life.
 Silvia is a car wash leader with over nine years of experience in the industry.
 Silvia believes that people deserve to have a safe and dignified place of work.
 She hopes to be a part of the change in the many injustices at carwashes.
 Silvia enjoys listening to audiobooks in her free time and strives to grow and learn the best she can.
 Silvia aspires to one day have her own business and be able to work her business together with her loved ones.
 Silvia continues to advocate for carwash workers and desires to change from fear to empowerment.
 Silvia will lead various outreach efforts and organize and advocate with workers at CLEAN Carwash Worker Center.

-Carlos Amador, Economic Justice Coordinator
+Carlos Amador, Economic Justice Manager

 Carlos was born in Mexico City and came to the U.S. at the age of 14.
 He grew up in a working-class undocumented immigrant family in Southern California where he began organizing.
 Through his years of organizing, Carlos has been integral in federal, state, and local victories that have advanced the rights of immigrants including DACA, drivers’ licenses, health care access, and deportation defense, among others.
 He joined the CLEAN Carwash Worker Center in 2023 with the goal of supporting the incubation of economic justice projects like the CleanWash Worker Cooperative.
 Carlos stays involved in the community by serving on several local organizations’ boards.
 He cherishes the time spent with his wife and daughter watching movies, eating pizza, or planning their next road trip.